Close Menu

 Still, on range anxiety specifically, Hoosen said it remains a real factor in South Africa in a way it is not in Europe.
 South Africa is a large country with limited public charging infrastructure.
 Public transport cannot serve as a backup the way it does in Germany or Singapore.
 If a driver runs out of charge in a remote area, the only option is roadside assistance and a flatbed truck.

 He also made a point about PHEVs that challenges the way they are often marketed.
-A PHEV is not more efficient than a standard petrol car once the battery depletes.
+A PHEV is not necessarily more efficient than a standard petrol car once the battery depletes.
 The additional battery adds weight.
 That means the combustion engine in a PHEV is powering a heavier vehicle than a pure petrol car once the battery is flat, which increases fuel consumption.
-The benefit of the technology is the transition it offers consumers, not the efficiency.
+The benefit of the technology is the transition it offers consumers, not necessarily the efficiency.
 He described them as a “stepping stone” to full EVs.

 Audi RS e-tron GT quattro